 Changing DNS on Routers

-- Once logged in, find the DNS settings.
-These could be under Internet settings, Basic settings, or a similar category.
+- After logging in, find the DNS settings, which could be under Internet settings, Basic settings, or something similar.

-- Change the DNS servers to your preferred ones.
+- Switch the DNS servers to the ones you prefer.

-Note: When you change the DNS settings on your router, all devices connected to that router will use the new DNS servers.
+Note: Changing the DNS settings on your router affects all devices connected to it.
+They’ll all use the new DNS servers.

 Recommended resource: Understanding How a Website is Blocked in Windows 11

-While there are many DNS servers available, some are better for unblocking content than others.
-Here are some private DNS servers that are popular for their unblocking capabilities:
+While there are loads of DNS servers out there, some are ace at unblocking content.
+Here are a few private DNS servers known for their unblocking prowess: